Best For

 How is Origin Adapt Hybrid Different?

-The Origin Adapt Hybrid is a 12″ hybrid mattress with an overall performance level that is slightly lower than average and a price that is significant lower than average—only $629 for a queen.
+The Origin Adapt Hybrid is a 12.5″ hybrid mattress with an overall performance level that is below average, but paired with a price that is also well below the average, making the mattress a solid value despite its performance shortcomings.

 Advantages